We are sorry that you have opted out.

 You can reheat chicken curry but should follow the precautions when storing it.
 Chicken curry should be consumed within two to four days if stored in the refrigerator and up to two months if stored in the freezer.
 If reheating in the oven, it is recommended to preheat the oven to 165 C and place the chicken curry covered in tin foil to avoid dehydration of the chicken piece.
 The internal temperature of the dish should reach 75 degrees C. You can even reheat the chicken curry in a microwave and consistently stir the dish to distribute the heat evenly.
 The spices in a chicken curry give deeper, stronger flavours when reheated.

 Reheating chicken alone in the microwave obviously leads to changes in flavour and texture, but if it is part of a combination dish like pasta or rice, the off flavours, odours, and even texture will be masked by the added ingredients, and it may become difficult to perceive the actual alterations.
 It is better to skip the microwave and use the stovetop or toaster to heat.
 One can use a pan over medium heat on the cooktop and add a small amount of water or broth to keep it from drying out.
-It is advised to cook the chicken until the internal temperature reaches 165F / 75C.
+Cooking the chicken until the internal temperature reaches 165F / 75C is advised.

 Different oils have different heat tolerances; if you heat the oil past a safe level, it produces toxic fumes.
 Food with a lot of oil should not be reheated multiple times in the microwave as the high heat causes the oil to smoke and produce dangerous toxins.
 To avoid producing toxic fumes, reheat in a low and slow heat in the oven or stovetop.